 - Reduce the amount of stress in the home.

 Your Pomeranian dog deserves a life filled with love, peace and friendly human companionship and such a life will ensure he lives longer than if his home was a total chaotic one, full of isolation and neglect.
-The perfect home gives your beloved pet a healthy balance of quiet time and activity time.
+The perfect home gives your dog a healthy balance of quiet time and activity time.

 The active time offers more choice.
 Your pom may choose to sit and watch what’s going on or get involved in games, running around, spending time with the family, or sitting quietly and being petted by you.